Thursday, June 26, 2025

 Welcome to Boone, North Carolina.
 Upset town, USA.

-Fact-check: The Chattahoochee is a river in Georgia, far-far from Boone.
-Thompson may have been thinking of the Chattooga, based on the video clip of whitewater rafters, but that's another remote corner of North Carolina.
+Fact-check: The Chattahoochee is a river in Atlanta, far-far from Boone.
+Thompson may have been thinking of the Chattooga, based on the video clip of whitewater rafters, but that's another remote corner of the North Carolina mountains, a long drive from Boone.
 The next-to-last paragraph is a verse from a Drivin' N' Cryin' song called Honeysuckle Blue.
 Jason Isbell once performed the song in Boone, but otherwise it doesn't speak for us.

 Here's how this Mizzou writer might have put it: